Doing some car maintenance yourself is a lot cheaper. 16 Euro for parts 35 Euro for tools instead of minimal 260 Euro reparation costs.

 The basic design is simple.
 A base 2 mm thick sheet-plate with holes for switches and led mounts.
 On top of it a 3mm thick aluminum sheet which functions as , separated by the nuts of the switches.
 Precisely enough space for the leds and led mounts from baseplate to frontplate.
 On the back of the baseplate three profiles are mounted.
 They function as reinforcement and as a carrier for the ground wire on which the minus of the leds are soldered.
 The front plate is fitted on the baseplate by the black switch covers.
 2 in 1.

 What is dibble?
-Dibble windows desktop demonstration application of a little library I made in CA Visual Objects a few years ago.
+Dibble windows desktop demonstration application build upon a little library I made in CA Visual Objects a few years ago.

 The library is purely based on the memory model of a DIB: a device independent bitmap.